 Built-in privacy shield

-The Arlo Essential Indoor has a privacy shield to make it visible if the camera is recording or not; you can automate the shield to turn on by a schedule, geofencing, or manually with the app.
+During our review of the Arlo Essential Indoor, we really liked the automated privacy shield to make it visible if the camera is recording or not.
+You can automate the shield to turn on by a schedule, geofencing, or manually with the app.
 Otherwise, this cam shoots in 1080p and has 130-degree FOV, two-way audio, a siren, Alexa and Google Assistant support, and AI smarts if you subscribe to Arlo Smart.

 Ring's Indoor Cam is easy to install (just plug it in) and easy to use, thanks to Ring's tight integration with Alexa.
 During our review, it was helpful being able to Live View to check on our home at any time and record and store all of the videos for only $3 per month with Ring Protect.
 It's not as versatile as the Stick Up model, but it'll save you a chunk of cash if you plan to just stick it on a shelf.